 “It’s rare to find a Bronze Age site that has never been touched since its abandonment,” Hazel explains.
 “There isn’t another one in Orkney or Scotland or Britain that looks like this.
 It is unique – unique because it is so well-preserved.”

 We wander to the second settlement, thought to date back to 3000 BC or later, where people retreated from the sandy mounds.
-So far 32 separate buildings, a cemetery with over 100 burials and farmland with evidence of cultivation have been uncovered.
-Fragments and soiled layers of bones, shell, and plant materials are scattered all around – of which over one million specimens, 5000 years in the making, have been collected.
+So far, 32 separate buildings, a cemetery with over 100 burials and farmland with evidence of cultivation have been uncovered.
+Fragments and soiled layers of bones, shell, and plant materials are scattered all around, of which over one million specimens, 5000 years in the making, have been collected.

 At the Links of Noltland site, you can stand within an area dotted with both Neolithic and Bronze Age structures.
-To visit is to stand on top of thousands of years old soil, and scrape your feet through the Neolithic brown layers, untouched by modern development.
+To visit is to stand on top of thousands-of-years-old soil and scrape your feet through the Neolithic brown layers, untouched by modern development.

 “The area covered with sand has never been farmed since, so unlike most archaeologists who are battling to try to recover very small fragments of sites which have been damaged by ploughing and modern farming, here there has been no modern farming.
 So, we have a perfectly preserved ancient landscape underneath the dunes.”